 - Marketing campaigns

 Planning projects realizations, resources, budget, and milestones should take into account phases that may go beyond predicted time frames such as testing, validating, defects repairing, and acceptances.
 These considerations are valid for both program and project management activities, and both program and project management roles may need to plan buffer time between different phases and milestones.

-The communication process is exceptionally important during the entire program planning and realization.
+The communication process is critical during the entire planning of the program and its realization.